harry-hwang/ML_MallCustomers_Segmentation/README.md

 # Mall Customers Clustering Project

-This project is my practice of marketing segmentation skilss
+This project is my practice of marketing segmentation skills

 ## Datasest